The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Discussion

 The $I$-projection problem of Example~\ref{Example - SD} extends in a natural way to include more than one marginal distribution $G$ and different reference distributions $Q$.
-Such an extension is important in practice because of its connection to the optimal partial transport problem with entropic cost arising in data science and statistical physics.
-Section~4 of~\cite{bhattacharya2006} considers this extension for the case of multiple marginal distributions, where he also illustrates the dual form of his iterative approximation scheme.
-The next example compares our method with it using this extension of Example~\ref{Example - SD} --- see Example~\ref{Example - Bhatacharya} below.
-It should be noted that~\cite{bhattacharya2006} also imposes the $L_2(Q)$ structure to exploit results from~\cite{Bhatacharya-Dykstra} for executing his algorithm.
+Section~4 of \citet{bhattacharya2006} considers this extension for the case of multiple marginal distributions where he also illustrates the dual form of his iterative approximation scheme.
+The next example compares our method with Bhattacharya's algorithm using this extension of Example~\ref{Example - SD}.
+It should be noted that Bhattacharya also imposes the $L_2(Q)$ structure to exploit results from~\citet{Bhatacharya-Dykstra} for executing his algorithm.
 Like with Example~\ref{Example - SD}, we demonstrate the broader applicability of our approximation scheme for moment inequality models.